silvaralth/py-stuff/dataAnalysis.md

 ```

 In z-score, *Mean* method will return the average value of the feature in the data set, and *STD* method will return the standard deviation of the features in the data set.

+### Binning

+Binning is when you group values together into bins.
+For example, you can bin “age” into [0 to 5], [6 to 10], [11 to 15] and so on.
+Sometimes, binning can improve accuracy of the predictive models.